Silent Hill (2006) | Fair or Foul

 Foul: Exposition Dump

 I’ve hinted at this moment multiple times throughout this review, and I’ve saved it for the end because I don’t think there is a bigger blemish this movie has than the exposition dump.
-Exposition is often a clunky way to get the point of a film’s plot across.
+Exposition is a way to get the point of a film’s plot across to an audience.
+Sometimes it can work, but more often it is a clunky method that can pull you out of the experience.
 In most instances in which it’s used—in a lengthy exchange or a short sequence of dialogue—it can often be replaced with more creative and meaningful methods of conveying the same information.
 It’s often an example of telling instead of showing.
 There are certainly exceptions to this, but when it’s a lengthy dump of information in the form of a character explaining everything, it’s difficult not to notice it for what it is.

 It’s even more of a problem when the film is based on a franchise that is somewhat known for being rather vague and abstract with its information.
 Silent Hill games do explain enough for you to get the idea, but a lot is left on the table to allow players to come to their own conclusions.
 The film betrays this notion on a monumental level.
 As soon as Rose makes it past the nurses in my favorite scene, we’re then launched into my least-favorite scene in which an apparition explains the events that lead to the town’s downfall and why there is a dark universe that unleashes nightmarish creatures upon the inhabitants on a regular basis.